cuiopen/proxy-4/README.md

 The Proxy Manager is a module that allows you to create TCP/IP proxies.
 These proxies can be helpful to debug and test network applications.
 The current implementation use the amazing [Boost.Asio](http://www.boost.org/doc/libs/1_55_0/doc/html/boost_asio.html) library and the asynchronous paradigm.
 This allows a better usage of the system resources, for example, you can run several proxies using only one thread, each proxy managing multiple TCP sessions simultaneously.

 ## Motivation
-During the development of many projects involving networking applications, I realized that proxies are great tools that allow us debug and test the rightness of the networking related code, at least at the application layer.
-With a proxy we can observe the traffic without need a sniffer (which usually needs runs in a privileged mode).
-Besides that, we can simulate extreme scenarios in order to evaluate the robustness of these applications, test timeout scenarios, connections drop and another many cool things.
+During the development of many projects involving networking applications, I realized that proxies are great tools that allow us debug and test the rightness of networking related code, at least at the application layer.
+With a proxy we can observe the network traffic without need a sniffer (which usually must be run in privileged mode).
+Besides that, we can simulate extreme scenarios in order to evaluate the robustness of these applications, test timeout scenarios, connection drop and another many cool things.
 Over the years I developed a few proxies, mostly using the C language and the Socket API.
 But, after being presented to the extraordinary Boost.Asio library, I decided it was time to write a new version, simplifying the implementation and enjoying the wonders of the asynchronous paradigm.
 This project is the result of this work.

 ## Dependencies
 If you want to build this project, you must have the following software installed in your system:

 Mandatory:
- - A modern C++ compiler with c++11 support enabled.
+ - A modern C++ compiler with support for C++11 features.
- - CMake >= 2.8
+ - CMake >= 3.1
  - Boost.Libraries >= 1.55

 Optional: